k78ma/quartz/content/3A/MTE 325/CPU-Memory Interface - CPU View.md

 `MFC` (memory function complete) is an input to the control unit.
 This is the only signal driven by memory.
 It serves as a mechanism for the memory to acknowledge the requested action has been completed.
  - For a read transaction, it would signal that the requested data is now available at the D-input of the MDR.
 For a write, it is used to signal that the data has been saved to the requested location.
  - For a write, it is used to signal that the data has been saved to the requested location.
  - This signal does not have to be a physical wire.
 Instead, it can be implemented virtually, meaning something else in the system can be taken as the acknowledgment of these actions.
-For [[Synchronous Buses|synchronous buses]] are studied in detail, a clock edge is used to fulfill this function.
+For [[Synchronous Bus|synchronous buses]] are studied in detail, a clock edge is used to fulfill this function.

 ## Operation Logic
 Recall that read and write are from the CPU’s perspective.